-No electronic devices will be allowed while writing tests or exams without express permission.
 If you are absent due to medical or unforeseen circumstances and wish to be given the opportunity to write a test (or submit an assignment), there are specific requirements.
 Make prior arrangements with me by phone or email.

 Only then will you be permitted to write or submit at a later date.
-It is expected that you will write tests/quizzes the following day outside class time.
+It is expected that you will write tests/quizzes the following day outside class time - usually in A205.